iRashedK/HR/README.md

 npm install
 npm run dev
 ```
-This starts the React UI on <http://localhost:3000> with a sidebar for navigation.
+This starts the React UI on <http://localhost:3000> with a top navbar for navigation.

 The app checks the model configured in `.env`.
 If the ID is invalid, it will retry automatically with the free `openai/gpt-3.5-turbo` model so processing continues without user intervention.